Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 I love, love, love, this cute pumpkin seed poinsettia.
 I can even imagine a Christmas tree, strung with clear mini lights, and filled with poinsettias ornaments.
 Go to Aunt Annie's Crafts to find out how to make the pumpkin seed poinsettias.

-Aren't these cute little Halloween decorations?
-They are made using flameless tea lights and ping pong balls.
-Yes, that's right, ping pong balls.
-The tutorial for making these outstanding Halloween tea lights is found at Boo Turtle.
+These cute little Halloween decorations are made using flameless tea lights and ping pong balls.
+I like the OMGAI flameless tea lights because they have an on/off switch to make them last longer.
+The tutorial for making this project is found at Boo Turtle.

 I understand, from reading other craft articles about drying orange slices, that it takes a low temp oven and overnight, to dry them.
 So, this is definitely something that you want to do a day or two ahead of making this ornament.
 The cinnamon and orange aroma has to make this a favorite craft to make.
 Go to Natural Suburbia for the directions on making the ornament.

 I think this will be a favorite craft for the seniors.
 First the pom poms are made with orange yarn and a winding cardboard.
 Then decorated with felt leaves and a cinnamon stick stem.
 So easy, smells great and looks beautiful.
-Crafts Unleashed is the site where you'll find the tutorial for making the pumpkins.
+Mom on Timeout is the site where you'll find the tutorial for making the pumpkins.

 Such a cute mason jar snowman, and a luminary to boot!
 Easy to make and a great item to put you into the Christmas holiday spirit.
 Use flameless tea lights and these are safe to place anywhere.
 Find the tutorial for making these snowman luminaries at Club Chica Circle.